About 3.6 million American households have children under 6 years of age who live in homes with lead exposure hazards.

-Each year, the U.S. Department of Housing and Urban Development (HUD), the U.S..
-Environmental Protection Agency (EPA), the Centers for Disease Control and Prevention (CDC), and our partners collaborate on a national outreach effort to observe National Lead Poisoning Prevention Week (NLPPW).
-This year NLPPW will be held from October 25-31, 2020.
+To help maintain focus on this serious issue, the U.S. Department of Housing and Urban Development (HUD), the U.S. Environmental Protection Agency (EPA), and the Centers for Disease Control and Prevention (CDC), collaborate annually on a national outreach effort.
+This year, National Lead Poisoning Prevention Week (NLPPW) will be held from October 24-30.

 - Get the Facts: Find out about the hazards of lead.

 - Get Your Home Tested: Find out how to minimize risks of lead exposure by hiring a certified professional to test older homes for lead.

 - Get Your Child Tested: A simple blood test can detect lead.
 Consult your health care provider for advice on testing your children.

 To support NLPPW, the agency partners developed the Partner Information Toolkit, which can be downloaded at Partner Information Toolkit (ENGLISH) (SPANISH).
 A key part of the toolkit is a social media package that includes sample social media posts, along daily themes.

 The following materials are available for OLHCHH grantees, and other stakeholders and partners organizing outreach during NLPPW 2021 and are a starting point in developing customized messaging to meet the needs of different communities.